SoftwareBrothers/adminjs-fastify/README.md

 Check out the example application with mongo and postgres models here: https://admin-bro-example-app-staging.herokuapp.com/admin

-Or visit [AdminJS](https://github.com/SoftwareBrothers/admin-bro) github page.
+Or visit [AdminJS](https://github.com/SoftwareBrothers/adminjs) github page.

 ## Usage

+To see example usage visit the [examples](https://github.com/SoftwareBrothers/adminjs-expressjs/tree/master/examples) directory in this repository.

 ## License

-AdminJS is Copyright © 2020 SoftwareBrothers.co.
+AdminJS is Copyright © 2021 SoftwareBrothers.co.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.

 ## About SoftwareBrothers.co